TV-Rename/Website/_manual/options/preferences-files-folders.md

 _Default: **.avi;.mpg;.mpeg;.mkv;.mp4;.wmv;.divx;.ogm;.qt;.rm**_

-_Other Extensions:_ follows the same rules as _Video Extensions_ but the file extensions specified are for video related files rather than actual videos.
+_Other Extensions:_ follows the same rules as _Video Extensions_ but the file extensions specified are for related files rather than actual videos.
 Files with these extensions will be renamed when scanning through the library.

 | _Defaults:_ |
 | _**.srt**_ | Subtitles in text format.|